-Calculating the actual minimum wage (e)
+(f) Calculating the actual minimum wage

-- If fewer than 38 (or an average of 38) ordinary hours of work per week is (i) considered full-time at the workplace by the employer, the appropriate minimum hourly rate for a part-time trainee is obtained by multiplying the relevant minimum hourly rate in clauses F.4.2(a) to F.4.2(c) by 38 and then dividing the figure obtained by the full-time ordinary hours of work per week. - If the approved training for a part-time traineeship is provided wholly (ii) off-the-job by a registered training organisation, for example at school or at TAFE, the relevant minimum hourly rate in clauses F.4.2(a) to F.4.2(c) applies to each ordinary hour worked by the trainee. - If the approved training for a part-time traineeship is undertaken solely on-the-job or partly on-the-job and partly off-the-job, the relevant minimum hourly rate in clauses F.4.2(a) to F.4.2(c) minus 20% applies to each ordinary hour worked by the trainee.
+- (i) Where the full-time ordinary hours of work are not 38 or an average of 38 per week, the appropriate hourly minimum wage is obtained by multiplying the relevant minimum wage in clauses F.5.2(a)-(e) of this schedule by 38 and then dividing the figure obtained by the full-time ordinary hours of work per week. - (ii) Where the approved training for a part-time traineeship is provided fully off-the-job by a registered training organisation, for example at school or at TAFE, the relevant minimum wage in clauses F.5.2(a)-(e) of this schedule applies to each ordinary hour worked by the trainee. - (iii) Where the approved training for a part-time traineeship is undertaken solely on-the-job or partly on-the-job and partly off-the-job, the relevant minimum wage in clauses F.5.2(a)-(e) of this schedule minus 20% applies to each ordinary hour worked by the trainee.

-F.4.3 Other minimum wage provisions
+F.5.3 Other minimum wage provisions

-- Clause F.4.3 applies despite anything to the contrary in clause F.4.2. (a) - (b) An employee who was employed by an employer immediately before becoming a trainee with that employer must not suffer a reduction in their minimum rate of pay because of becoming a trainee. - (c) For the purpose of determining whether a trainee has suffered a reduction as mentioned in clause F.4.3(b), casual loadings are to be disregarded. - If a qualification is converted from an AQF Certificate Level II to an AQF (d) Certificate Level III traineeship, or from an AQF Certificate Level III to an

-AQF Certificate Level IV traineeship, then the trainee must be paid the next highest minimum wage provided in this schedule, if a higher minimum wage is provided for the new AQF certificate level.
+- (a) An employee who was employed by an employer immediately prior to becoming a trainee with that employer must not suffer a reduction in their minimum wage per week or per hour by virtue of becoming a trainee.
+Casual loadings will be disregarded when determining whether the employee has suffered a reduction in their minimum wage. - (b) If a qualification is converted from an AQF Certificate Level II to an AQF Certificate Level III traineeship, or from an AQF Certificate Level III to an AQF Certificate Level IV traineeship, then the trainee must be paid the next highest minimum wage provided in this schedule, where a higher minimum wage is provided for the new AQF certificate level.

-F.4.4 Default wage rate
+F.5.4 Default wage rate

-The minimum wage for a trainee undertaking an AQF Certificate Level I-III traineeship whose training package and AQF certificate level are not allocated to a wage level by clause F.6 is the relevant minimum wage under this schedule for a trainee undertaking an AQF Certificate to Level I-III traineeship whose training package and AQF certificate level are allocated to wage level B.
+The minimum wage for a trainee undertaking an AQF Certificate Level I-III traineeship whose training package and AQF certificate level are not allocated to a wage level by clause F.7 is the relevant minimum wage under this schedule for a trainee undertaking an AQF Certificate to Level I-III traineeship whose training package and AQF certificate level are allocated to Wage Level B.

-F.5 Employment conditions
+F.6 Employment conditions

-- F.5.1 A trainee undertaking a school-based traineeship may agree to be paid an additional loading of 25% on all ordinary hours worked instead of being paid annual leave, paid personal/carer's leave, paid compassionate leave and paid absence on public holidays.
-However, if the trainee works on a public holiday, the public holiday provisions of this award apply. - F.5.2 A trainee is entitled to be released from work without loss of pay and without loss of continuity of employment to attend any training and assessment specified in, or associated with, the training contract. - F.5.3 Time spent by a trainee, other than a trainee undertaking a school-based traineeship, in attending any training and assessment specified in, or associated with, the training contract is to be regarded as time worked for the employer for the purposes of calculating the trainee's wages and determining the trainee's employment conditions. - F.5.4 The time to be included for the purpose of calculating the wages for part-time trainees whose approved training is wholly off-the-job is determined by clauses F.4.2(e)(ii) and F.4.2(e)(iii) and not by clause F.5.3. - F.5.5 Subject to clause F.2.4, this award applies to a trainee in the same way that it applies to an employee who is not a trainee except as otherwise expressly provided by this schedule.
+- F.6.1 A trainee undertaking a school-based traineeship may, with the agreement of the trainee, be paid an additional loading of 25% on all ordinary hours worked instead of paid annual leave, paid personal/carer's leave and paid absence on public holidays, provided that where the trainee works on a public holiday then the public holiday provisions of this award apply. - F.6.2 A trainee is entitled to be released from work without loss of continuity of employment and to payment of the appropriate wages to attend any training and assessment specified in, or associated with, the training contract. - F.6.3 Time spent by a trainee, other than a trainee undertaking a school-based traineeship, in attending any training and assessment specified in, or associated with, the training contract is to be regarded as time worked for the employer for the purposes of calculating the trainee's wages and determining the trainee's employment conditions.

+Note: The time to be included for the purpose of calculating the wages for part-time trainees whose approved training is fully off-the-job is determined by clause F.5.2(f)(ii) and not by this clause.

+F.6.4 Subject to clause F.3.5 of this schedule, all other terms and conditions of this award apply to a trainee unless specifically varied by this schedule.